 Respite provides short-term care and supervision for the child to provide relief for the parents or caregivers.
-It may take place in the child’s home, in the community, or in the home of the respite provider (with prior authorization only).
+It may take place in the child’s home or in the community.

 Children of all ages can typically receive respite.
 Some young adults may also qualify.